-Candidates read and demonstrate understanding of two unseen non-fiction texts connected by theme.
-A series of questions based on the first passage focuses on their understanding, analysis and evaluation skills.
-A further question requires candidates to summarise and infer the main ideas of both texts.
+Candidates are required to read and understand one unseen non-fiction text.
+A series of questions will focus on their understanding, analysis and evaluation skills.

-This question paper gives candidates the opportunity to demonstrate:
+This question paper gives candidates the opportunity to demonstrate some of the following skills:

-- understanding of the writer's ideas and/or views by recasting content from the passage in their own words - understanding of vocabulary in context - analysis of language (for example word choice, figurative language, sentence structure, tone, punctuation) - understanding of text structure (for example opening, conclusion, development of argument, linkage) - evaluation of the writer's techniques or the overall impact of the text - inferring meaning - summarising: understanding of the writer's ideas through identifying and isolating key points or main ideas in one passage, and, through comparison, in both passages
+- understanding of the writer's ideas by re-casting ideas from the passage in candidates' own words - understanding of vocabulary in context - analysis of language (for example word choice, figurative language, sentence structure, punctuation, text structure - opening, conclusion, linkage) - evaluation of the writer's techniques or the overall impact of the text - inferring meaning - summarising: candidates demonstrate their understanding of the writer's ideas through identifying and isolating key points or main ideas